This delicious Spicy Persimmon Preserves recipe can be served with dozens of foods -- from sandwiches and grilled chicken, to toast and ice cream!

 - salt

-- You can use cloves or allspice instead of cinnamon if you'd like -- or both.
+- Cinnamon.
+You can use cloves or allspice instead of cinnamon if you'd like -- or both.
 If you only use cloves, use half the amount.

 Making it Ahead and Storing it